oroinc/documentation/user_guide/intro_nav_pinned_pages.rst

 Pinning pages is a convenient tool that allows you to save a page and easily return to it.
 When you open a pinned page, it will look exactly as it did when you have pinned it.

 Pins are particularly useful to:

-* Save unfinished forms if you need to switch to another page or simply take a break in your work.
-All the information that was in the form at the moment you’ve pinned it will be preserved even if you log out and then log in from another device.
+- Save unfinished forms if you need to switch to another page or simply take a break in your work.
+All the information that was in the form at the moment you’ve pinned it will be preserved, even if you log out and then log in from another device.

-* Save frequently used filtered grids and search results.
+- Save frequently used filtered grids and search results.

-* Pin the most important records to keep an eye on them.
+- Pin the most important records to keep an eye on them.

 Pin a page
 ----------

 You can pin a page to the header and come back to it at any time in one click.
-Some pages, such as :ref:`Dashboards <user-guide-dashboards>` or :ref:`Calendars <user-guide-calendars>` cannot be pinned.
+Some pages, such as :ref:`Dashboards <user-guide-dashboards>` or :ref:`Calendars <user-guide-calendars>`, cannot be pinned.

 To pin a page, click the pin icon in the top right corner of the page.